Character varieties of higher dimensional representations and splittings of 3-manifolds: Introduction

 The assumption on the boundary of $M$ comes from a certain technical reason required in the proof of the main result.
 See the proof of Theorem~\ref{thm:BT} for details.

 This article is organised as follows.
 In Section~\ref{sc:CG} we give a brief exposition on complexes of groups.
 Section~\ref{sc:TBS} is devoted to introduce the notion of essential tribranched surfaces and to describe splittings of the $3$\nobreakdash-manifold groups induced by an essential tribranched surface.
-In Section~\ref{sc:BT} we review fundamentals on Bruhat-Tits buildings, in particular, for the special linear groups.
+In Section~\ref{sc:BT} we review fundamentals on Bruhat--Tits buildings, in particular, for the special linear groups.
 In Section~\ref{sc:construction} the main theorem stated above is proved.
-We first review several standard facts on $SL_n(\C)$-character varieties in Section~\ref{ssc:charvar}.
-We then show in Section~\ref{ssc:NAB} that the action of the $3$\nobreakdash-manifold group on the Bruhat-Tits building associated to an ideal point is nontrivial, and construct an essential tribranched surface from such a nontrivial action in Section~\ref{ssc:construction}.
-Section~\ref{sc:A} provides an application of the theory to small Seifert manifolds.
+We first review several standard facts on $\mathrm{SL}_n(\C)$-character varieties in Section~\ref{ssc:charvar}.
+We then show in Section~\ref{ssc:NAB} that the action of the $3$\nobreakdash-manifold group on the Bruhat--Tits building associated to an ideal point is nontrivial, and construct an essential tribranched surface from such a nontrivial action in Section~\ref{ssc:construction}.
+Section~\ref{sc:A} provides an application of the theory of this article to small Seifert manifolds.
 In Section~\ref{sc:Q} we raise several questions to be further studied.

 The contents of Sections~\ref{sc:CG}, \ref{ssc:cgtbs} and \ref{ssc:SETBS} (concerning complexes of groups associated to essential tribranched surfaces) are rather independent of other parts of this article, and hence readers who are only interested in the construction of nontrivial essential tribranched surfaces may skip these sections and proceed to Section~\ref{sc:construction}.